-Spinal cord injury is just a condition.
-Don’t let it define you.
-You can still enjoy most of your favorite pre-injury activities by being willing to make adjustments.
+Spinal cord injury is just a condition, and it definitely should not prevent you from enjoying your favorite activities.
+You can still enjoy most of your favorite activities by making some adjustments.

 Best Activities for Spinal Cord Injury Patients

 Staying physically active is great for maintaining your health and preventing spasticity.